jeffgore00/jg_ts_react_node_project_skeleton/README.md

 The server exposes an API to make this logger available to clients, such as a web browser.
 In turn, a logger with the same function signature as the server logger is available to front-end code in `src/client/utils/logger`.
 This client-side logger sends the log data to the `/api/logs` endpoint, which then results in the server `logger` processing the log per the behavior described above.

+The `api/logs` endpoint passes two additional pieces of metadata to the logger: `logFromClient: true` and `logSource`, which is the origin URL of the logging request.

 ```ts
 // 1.
 Example of use client-side in React component
 useEffect(() => {